CalvinGe/gesong.github.io/_publications/2024-02-23-Comprehensive Comparison and Critical Assessment of RNA-specific Force Fields.md

 ---
-title: " Comprehensive Comparison and Critical Assessment of RNA-specific Force Fields"
+title: "Comprehensive Comparison and Critical Assessment of RNA-specific Force Fields"
 collection: publications
 permalink: /publication/2024-02-23-Comprehensive Comparison and Critical Assessment of RNA-specific Force Fields.
 excerpt: 'Our findings highlight significant challenges in maintaining stability, particularly with regard to cross-strand and cross loop hydrogen bonds.'